 - Spend time researching the organizations on your list:

 - Visit the organization's website

 - Review the organization’s social media channels: LinkedIn, Twitter, Instagram, Facebook, etc.

-- Utilize the University of Minnesota's Business Reference Library
+- Utilize the University of Minnesota's Business Reference Library.
+Ask Librarians for help!

 - Use the information you learned from your research to develop questions to ask employers at the fair.

 - Show interest and prepare a few questions to ask the recruiter.

 - Your introduction should include your name, major, year in school, your interest in the organization and the kind of positions you are seeking.
 Ideally this is less than one minute.